aws-amplify/maplibre-gl-js-amplify/CONTRIBUTING.md

 ## Deploying

-Follow this deploy process after all changes for the release are merged into master.
+Follow this deploy process after all changes for the release are merged into main.
 You will copy and paste this checklist in the comment of the release pull request.

 ```
 ## Release checklist

-1. Create a branch off `master` and a pull request with the following changes.
+1. Create a branch off `main` and a pull request with the following changes.
 Copy this checklist in the comment of the pull request.
-2. Request a PR review and then merge it into `master`.
+2. Request a PR review and then merge it into `main`.
 ```